Adrenal fatigue & feeling emotionally exhausted

 Adrenaline is one of the many chemicals that are released when we get stressed or anxious and is responsible for many of the physical symptoms of anxiety and stress.
 It’s natural as part of our fight or flight response – yet these days the things we are fighting or running from are not what we were designed for.

 Your body responds to what you hold in mind

-The implications of our physical health being impacted by our thoughts is huge – luckily though, once we know this, we can begin to do something about it.
+The implications of our physical health being impacted by our thoughts are huge – luckily though, once we know this, we can begin to do something about it.

 - Difficulty getting up in the morning

 - Mood swings

 - Problems remembering things

 - Immune system issues – catching colds etc